Employers' Recruitment Insights

 Finding a job can be hard.
 It is difficult to know what employers want and where they are searching.
-To try to answer those questions, the Department of Education, Skills and Employment speaks to over 10,000 employers each year from around Australia.
+To try to answer those questions, the National Skills Commission speaks to over 10,000 employers each year from around Australia.
 The survey collects information about how employers recruit and what they are looking for in applicants, identifying practical ways job seekers can better connect with employment opportunities.

 A summary of the 2019 results are available in the following links: